borkdominik/bigUML/client/release/README.md

 ### Extension Installation

 Please download the latest version of the extension.
-Unpack the `archieve` and open the `release` folder with VSCode.
+Unpack the `archive` and open the `release` folder with VSCode.
 Next open the command palette (default: `strg + shift + p`) and type / select `>Extensions: Install from VSIX`.
 Afterward, select the `biguml-vscode-x.x.x.vsix` file.
 After that, the extension will be installed.

 -   Sources: <https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix>